When you buy shares you buy part of a company.

 Stockbrokers are listed in the Yellow Pages and on the NZX website.

-You can buy shares in companies that are not listed on an exchange.
+You can buy shares in companies that are not listed on an exchange, including shares sold via a crowd funding service.
 But be aware it is likely to be harder to sell these shares, as there may not be an established market for their sale.
 Also, unlisted companies and their trading activities are not subject to all the rules that protect investors in listed companies (like insider trading and continuous disclosure laws).